 The state may conduct on-site visits to evaluate the offeror's capacity to perform the contract.
 An offeror must agree, at risk of being found non-responsive and having its proposal rejected, to provide the state reasonable access to relevant portions of its work sites.
-Individuals designated by the procurement officer at the state's expense will make site inspection.
+Individuals designated by the procurement officer, at the state's expense, will perform the site inspections.